HalfVoxel/sc2-voxelbot/ideas.md

 	Interpolate between states?
 	States are similar if they predict/lead to similar outcomes?

+Bayesian
+	Extract large scale unit movements
+		If unit moved more than say 1 screen distance, consider it important.
+			First try to predict which group of units will move Score every unit?
+				Output GMM that queries the units?
+			Then given a unit group, where should it move to

 MCTS
 	Make a NN learn a representation for what reasonable actions there are in a given state, let the possible actions in a given MCTS state be samples from this NN instead of all possible actions (might be overwhelmingly many).